 This is for Online Community Managers and Social Media Managers:

-Remembrance day in the past 15 years has changed from not just veterans and school kids around memorials unconnected across our vast land, but a conversation flowing from sea to sea between all age groups, levels of government and outside our country as well, how to go viral on TikTok.
-With social media allowing us to share our family history, our group experiences, we are hearing so much more about diverse stories of sacrifices that have sat in suitcases and in the closets and some that happened in the past few years, improvements with technology .The photo of our newest Minister of Defense in his full uniform in Afghanistan that is circulating on Facebook, made many of us believe we have the right guy taking care of our military.
-We have Legions come back to life as centers of communities, look into how you can buy TikTok likes.
-Social media has been an amazing way to express our love and pride in our sons and daughters, and to teach them about the heritage of our families, learn about outsourcing during covid.
-I personally have three friends with three children in the Canadian Military, it is all much closer to my heart than ever.
-Daily we have new immigrants coming to our country, kids growing to an age they are curious about the past, and this November 11 will not be a day to be silent, other than at 11:11.
+Remembrance day in the past 15 years has changed from not just veterans and school kids around memorials unconnected across our vast land, but a conversation flowing from sea to sea between all age groups, levels of government and outside our country as well.
+With social media allowing us to share our family history, our group experiences, we are hearing so much more about diverse stories of sacrifices that have sat in suitcases and in the closets and some that happened in the past few years.The photo of our newest Minister of Defense in his full uniform in Afghanistan that is circulating on Facebook, made many of us believe we have the right guy taking care of our military.
+We have local Legions come back to life as centers for communities and intergenerational connection.
+Social media has been an amazing way to express our love and pride in our sons and daughters, and to teach them about the heritage of our families, and for many it is an introdution to the truth about our country and the nations within our boundaries that we need to seek to understand whose Indiginous experience was swept under the carpet, not respected or even recognized for so many years.
+It is a way to start to see if we can heal our past and move into an integrated future of caring and undestanding of our our citizens new and original.

 “Any messaging that encourages Canadians to remember and share is worthwhile,”